Concise

 13. Tender and Service Fee Client Requests

-Upon client sign-off, where the client requests tender submissions and/or Service Fee scope of works the Architect/Consultant will raise an invoice for the tender submission scope of works.
+13.1.
+Upon client sign-off, where the client requests tender submissions and/or Service Fee scope of works the Architecture North Ltd will raise an invoice for the tender submission scope of works.

 13.2.
 Upon receipt of payment for the tender submissions and/or Service Fee scope of works within 5 working days the Architect/Consultant shall provide the project deliverables, milestones, and timelines to the client in writing.